stefanthoss/stefandroid-blog/_posts/2021-06-20-migrate-gmail-emails.md

 have to generate an app password, it will not work with your Gmail account password.
 Google provides instructions for [generating app passwords](https://support.google.com/accounts/answer/185833).
 Generate an App Password for the app *Mail* and store the 16-character password in a text file called `password1.txt`.
 Remember to remove the app password from your Google account after the email migration is complete.
 For the destination IMAP server, figure out the server host, the username, and your password.
 Store the password in a file called `password2.txt`.

-Gmail is not exposing system folders (e.g. sent emails, trash, drafts, etc.) with the `[Gmail]/` prefix anymore (the version of `imapsync` I'm using assumes that) but with `[Google Mail]/`, see this output from a dry run:
+Gmail is not exposing system folders (e.g. sent emails, trash, drafts, etc.) with the `[Gmail]/` prefix anymore (the version of `imapsync` I'm using assumes that) but with `[Google Mail]/`.
+You can see that in this output from a dry run:

 ```text
 Host1 folder   16/22 [[Google Mail]/All Mail]            Size: 6769848488 Messages: 71145 Biggest:  31498222